NWSL to allow individual training at team facilities, but that won’t include OL Reign

 • All activity must follow government, state and local mandates

-• Each team must have approval from their medical staff to advance to the next phase
+• Each team must have approval from its medical staff to advance to the next phase

-• Teams should limit staff to the essential personnel necessary to conduct each phase of training and competition
+• Teams should limit staff to essential personnel necessary to conduct each phase of training and competition

-• Players will undergo a daily symptom screening prior to entering team facilities
+• Players will undergo a daily symptom screening before entering team facilities

 • Players who are fulfilling self-quarantine for any reason are not permitted to train with other individuals or at team facilities

-• Players, coaches and staff who are sick or have close contact with individuals who are sick must inform the team’s Certified Athletic Trainer, stay home, and not participate in training
+• Players, coaches and staff who are sick or have close contact with individuals who are sick must inform the team’s Certified Athletic Trainer, stay home and not participate in training

-• All individuals should practice good hand hygiene, and avoid touching their face, nose and eyes with their hands as much as possible
+• All individuals should practice good hand hygiene and avoid touching their face, nose and eyes with their hands as much as possible

 • Clubs will thoroughly clean and disinfect all commonly touched surfaces daily

 Many OL Reign players were in Tacoma when the league announced in March the indefinite suspension of its 2020 season.
-The Reign season debut was slated for April 18 against the Washington Spirit.
+The Reign season opener was slated for April 18 against the Washington Spirit.

 Inslee announced a four-phased re-opening of Washington businesses last week.
-Small group sessions outdoors falls under the second phase, which is expected to begin June 1.
+Small group sessions outdoors fall under the second phase, which is expected to begin June 1.
 There’s an expected three-week time frame between the phases.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.